President of The Friends of The Turnbull Library

-We offer an annual Research Grant worth up to $10,000 in 2014 to scholars undertaking research in the collections of the Alexander Turnbull Library.
+We offer an annual Research Grant worth up to $20,000 since 2019 to scholars undertaking research in the collections of the Alexander Turnbull Library.

-Monthly public talks are held in the lower ground floor rooms of the National Library of New Zealand on the corner of Molesworth and Aitken streets, open to all.
+Monthly public talks are held on the ground floor rooms of the National Library of New Zealand on the corner of Molesworth and Aitken streets, open to all.

 For details of these public events, see What’s On.